Azmi0303/socket-programming/README.md

 After your friends coming in, everyone are able to see each others messages as if it in a WhatsApp Group.

 Enjoy!
 Thank you!

+NOTE: DUE TO THE LIMITATION OF ATTACHMENT IN ELOK, ALL THE SOURCE CODE AND THE PPT ARE AVAILABLE ON https://github.com/Azmi0303/socket-programming
+HENCE ATTACHMENT ON ELOK WILL ONLY BE THE SOURCECODE AND README